tmtsoftware/csw/docs/src/main/commons/multiple-components.md

   }
 ]
 ```

+@@@ note { title=Note }

-Note that there is a section for listing connections.
+There is a section for listing connections.
 These are the connections that the component will automatically track, and can be other components or services.
 When available, it may make sense to track things like the Event Service.
-These connections can also be specified for HCDs, but of course, the should not have any component dependencies.
+These connections can also be specified for HCDs, but of course, they should not have any component dependencies.

+@@@

-The above show a configuration file for running in standalone mode.
+The above shows a configuration file for running in standalone mode.
 If we want to run both the assembly and HCD in a container, the file would look like this:

 ```
 name = "GalilAssemblyContainer"